CosmicDNA/ImportDotEnv/README.md

 ## Features

+- **VS Code hyperlink to env var definition**: Automatically sets a hyperlink on the terminal to each environment variable defintion.
 - **Load `.env` Files**: Automatically load environment variables from `.env` files in the current or parent directories.
 - **Unload `.env` Files**: Unload previously loaded environment variables when switching directories.
 - **Track Changes**: Track and manage changes to `.env` files as you navigate through directories.